 International Law Weekend 2022 offered a broad array of both public international law and private international law topics, such as Reproductive Rights: Where Do We Go From Here?; Prosecutions & Accountability in Ukraine; Reforming the WTO for a Sustainable Future; Civil War Peace Agreements; Reforming the UN Security Council to Address Modern Challenges; Controlling Misimplementation and Misuse of Global Anti-Money Laundering Standards; “Whose is the Bed of the Sea?’” – 1922-2022 and Beyond; and 100 Years of International Intellectual Property Law.

-A record 29 panels—including Recent Developments in International Immunities Law; Prosecuting Sexual & Gender-Based Crimes at the ICC; Accountability in Internet Governance; and a practicum on Human Rights Claims & Counterclaims in International Energy Arbitration—were designated for continuing legal education (CLE) credit, made possible through the generous sponsorship and assistance of White & Case LLP.
+A record 29 panels were designated for continuing legal education (CLE) credit—including Recent Developments in International Immunities Law; Prosecuting Sexual & Gender-Based Crimes at the ICC; Accountability in Internet Governance; and a practicum on Human Rights Claims & Counterclaims in International Energy Arbitration.
+CLE was made possible through the generous sponsorship and assistance of White & Case LLP.

 ILW 2022 opened at the New York City Bar Association on Thursday, October 20 with welcome remarks from Professor Christine Chinkin (Chair, International Law Association) and a President’s High Level Opening Plenary Panel.
-Moderated by then American Branch President Leila Nadya Sadat, plenary speakers included: H.E.
-Dr. Fatou Bensouda (Gambia High Commissioner to The United Kingdom and the Commonwealth); Mr. Miguel de Serpa Soares (U.N.
+Moderated by then-American Branch President Leila Nadya Sadat, plenary speakers included: H.E.
+Dr. Fatou Bensouda (Gambian High Commissioner to the United Kingdom and the Commonwealth); Mr. Miguel de Serpa Soares (U.N.
 Under-Secretary-General for Legal Affairs); Dr. Christopher Ward SC (Immediate-Past President & Vice-President, International Law Association); and Judge Ganna Yudkivska (European Court of Human Rights (2010-2022)).

 Following a lively session of question and answer with the Opening Plenary speakers, the evening’s festivities continued with a reception at the New York City Bar Association, sponsored by Debevoise & Plimpton LLP.
 The reception provided the opportunity for ABILA members, colleagues, and attendees from around the globe to gather in-person after several years of online annual meetings.

-On Saturday afternoon, Professor Adrien Wing, Associate Dean for International and Comparative Law Programs and the Bessie Dutton Murray Professor at Iowa University College of Law, delivered a keynote on COVID & Global Critical Race Feminism.
-She began with a discussion of her role as an advisor to the South African constitution’s founding fathers―and how she ensured the constitution included intersectionality within its text―and ended with a rousing reading of Still I Rise by Audre Lorde (to a standing ovation).
+On Saturday afternoon, Professor Adrien Wing, Associate Dean for International and Comparative Law Programs and the Bessie Dutton Murray Professor at the University of Iowa College of Law, delivered a keynote on COVID & Global Critical Race Feminism.
+She began with a discussion of her role as an advisor to the South African constitution’s founding fathers―and how she ensured the constitution included intersectionality within its text―and ended with a rousing reading of Still I Rise by Maya Angelou to a standing ovation.
 She explored the importance of “looking from the bottom” when writing about Women of Color and the “shadow pandemic” of increased domestic violence against women during COVID-19, giving advice to early career researchers about areas in need of further investigation.
 She declared: “We need to take Women of Color out of the margins and bring them in to the center of the discussion” and reminded the audience that “when looking at international law, we must look at it through an intersectional lens.”
 Professor Wing’s keynote was a moving insight into her long and dedicated international law career.

 ILW 2022 also included networking rooms by several ABILA committees and three community networking rooms for Women and International Law, Minorities and International Law, and Young Lawyers.